abbeyskinner/Bios611-Project/README.md

 # First source:
 Kaggle - https://www.kaggle.com/datasets/justinveiner/survivor-cbs-dataset?resource=download
-There are 3 datasets from this source -- contestant data, season data, and tribe data.
-I mainly will be looking at the contestant dataset, but the other 2 datasets have been helpful for background information.
-I also may do some data wrangling to add information from the season/tribe datasets to the contestant dataset.
-All of these files are .csv's.
-The data from Kaggle is on the first 43 seasons of Survivor US.
+The dataset I will be using from this source is called contestant data.
+This data is on the first 43 seasons of Survivor USA.
 Contestant data contains observations on each contestant in the first 43 seasons.
 It has 785 observations and 32 variables.
-The variables in the contestant data are as follows:
+The relevant variables in the contestant data are as follows:
 * contestant_name
 * age
 * hometown